WICG/floc/README.md

-A FLoC Key, or "flock", is a short name that is shared by a large number (thousands) of people, derived by the browser from its user’s browsing history.
-The browser updates the flock over time as its user traverses the web.
+A FLoC cohort is a short name that is shared by a large number (thousands) of people, derived by the browser from its user’s browsing history.
+The browser updates the cohort over time as its user traverses the web.
 The value is made available to websites via a new JavaScript API:

 ```javascript
 cohort = await document.interestCohort();